Mini-IT/unity-logger/README.md

 # unity-logger
-This package allows using of the [.NET logging API](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging) in Unity.
+This package allows you to use the [.NET logging API](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging) in Unity.

 ## Installation
 Add the package ([instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html)) using this Git URL:
 ```
 https://github.com/Mini-IT/unity-logger.git
 ```
-### Install managed DLLs from NuGet
+### Install managed DLL from NuGet
-The dependency managed DLL are not included to avoid possible duplication.
-You need to add them to the project manually.
-You can extract the needed dlls from NuGet packages (either [manually](https://stackoverflow.com/a/61187711) or using a tool like [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity))
+The required managed DLL is not included to avoid possible duplication.
+You need to add it to the project manually.
+You can extract this DLL from a NuGet package (either [manually](https://stackoverflow.com/a/61187711) or using a tool like [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity))
 * [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/7.0.1)

 ## Usage